MicrosoftDocs/azure-docs/articles/active-directory/governance/entitlement-management-overview.md

 ## What are access packages and policies?

 Entitlement management introduces the concept of an *access package*.
 An access package is a bundle of all the resources a user needs to work on a project or perform their job.
-Access packages can be used to govern access by your internal employees, and also by guest users from outside your organization.
+The resources include access to groups, applications, and sites.
+Access packages are used to govern access for your internal employees, and also fro guest users from outside your organization.
 Access packages are defined in containers called *catalogs*.

 Access packages also include one or more *policies*.
-A policy defines the rules or guardrails around the access to an access package.
+A policy defines the rules or guardrails to access an access package.
 Enabling a policy enforces that only the right users are granted access, to the right resources, and for the right amount of time.
-An access package must be configured with a policy.

-With an access package and policies, the access package manager defines:
+With an access package and its policies, the access package manager defines:

 - Resources
-- Users that are eligible for access
+- Roles the users need for the resources
-- Approval process with the right approvers to approve or deny access
+- Users and guest users that are eligible to request access
-- Technical roles the users need in the resources
+- Approval process and the users that can approve or deny access
 - Duration of user's access

 ![Entitlement management overview](./media/entitlement-management-overview/elm-overview.png)